benjaminoakes/www.benjaminoakes.com/_posts/2020-08-17-How-to-upgrade-indirect-dependencies-with-Yarn.md

 Took me a while to find a good process for this.
 I needed it to apply a security update to all indirect dependencies.
 Thank goodness for kind strangers like Alex Thewsey.

-[This related writeup](https://medium.com/@ayushya/upgrading-javascript-packages-deep-dependencies-using-yarn-8b5983d5fb6b) is also linked in that comment the comment thread.
+[This related writeup](https://medium.com/@ayushya/upgrading-javascript-packages-deep-dependencies-using-yarn-8b5983d5fb6b) is also linked in that comment thread.